simonecorsi/awesome/README.md

 *   [lambci/docker-lambda](https://github.com/lambci/docker-lambda) - Docker images and test runners that replicate the live AWS Lambda environment

 *   [Wox-launcher/Wox](https://github.com/Wox-launcher/Wox) - Launcher for Windows, an alternative to Alfred and Launchy.

-*   [HearthstoneTracker/HearthstoneTracker](https://github.com/HearthstoneTracker/HearthstoneTracker) - Automatically track and generate statistics for all your HearthStone games.

 ## Less